Russell Terrier

 - Weight: 9-15 pounds

-- Coat: Smooth, broken or rough; weather-resistant
+- Coat: Smooth, broken, or rough; weather-resistant double coat

-- Colors: White with black, tan or brown markings
+- Colors: White with black, tan, or brown markings

 - Lifespan: 12-14 years